gatk555/simavr/README.md

-This repository is a fork from the original [here.](https://github.com/buserror/simavr)
+This repository is a fork from the original [here.](https://github.com/buserror/simavr).
+This branch is obsolete, replaced by the "main" branch of the repository.

 New Features
 ------------